Matthew Mendelsohn: The Mowat Centre

 Matthew founded the Mowat Centre in February 2009 in the School of Public Policy & Governance at the University of Toronto with $5M in seed funding from the Government of Ontario.
 The Mowat Centre had a mandate to advance evidence-based policy solutions relevant to Ontario and informed by issues facing the province.

-The Mowat Centre became a leading voice in debates over labour market policy, social policy, fiscal arrangements, energy policy, democratic institutions, the not-for-profit sector and public sector reform.
-It has been credited with delivering policy solutions to a wide variety of problems faced by governments, including health care reform, the drawing of electoral boundaries and skills development programs.
-It became best known for controversial papers on Equalization, Employment Insurance and the National Hockey League.
-Mendelsohn became well-known for his analysis of the negative impact of federal policies on Ontario, Toronto and cities.
-Its most cited report was its Task Force Report on unemployment insurance.

 By 2014, the Mowat Centre had 30 staff members and an annual operating budget of $2.5M, consisting of $900,000 in government and the rest in private funding.
 It was closed in 2018, three years after Mendelsohn’s departure, attracting media attention.
 The Munk Centre at the University of Toronto continues to maintain the Mowat Centre website.